analogdevicesinc/VSCode-Maxim/readme.md

 9. Set the `"target"` variable to the correct microcontroller you are using.

 10. The VS Code environment is now injected, but you will need to do some additional configuration of the Makefile to add in your existing source code to the build process.
-See [Adding Source Files](<#Adding Source Files>) for more details on this.
+See [Adding Source Files](#Adding-Source-Files) for more details on this.

 11. See [Testing the Setup](#Testing-the-Setup) below to verify everything is working properly, [Usage](#Usage) for using the VS Code environment, and [Makefile Configuration](#Makefile-Configuration) for additional configuration options.

 ## Option 3 - Starting with a Pre-Made Project
-1. Download the correct project framework package from [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) for your SDK.
+1. Download the latest correct version of this repo from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page for your SDK and extract it to an accessible location.

-2. Extract the framework to an accessible location.
+2. Copy the `New_Project` folder to an accessible location.
 This will be the location of your project.
+Rename the folder if you'd like.

 3. Start Visual Studio Code.